MagnusMatre/MMR/README.md.txt

 2. Normalize  -- This script will normalize all the meshes in the "MeshesFilteredRemeshed" and save them in "MeshesFilteredNormalized".
 This step takes around an hour.
 3. HullsAndSamplePoints -- This script will create the convex hulls and sample points for all meshes in "MeshesFilteredNormalized".
 It is necessary to run BEFORE FeatureExtraction.
 This step also takes a few hours.
 4. FeatureExtraction -- This script will extract the *RAW* features from "MeshesFilteredNormalized" directory.
 This step again takes a while.
-                        * IMPORTANT : * After obtaining the feature files from each directory, you need to run the Python script
+                        *IMPORTANT :* After obtaining the feature files from each directory, you need to run the Python script
                         ```bash
                             python3 modify_features.py
                         ```
                         This script will stitch together all the different feature files and add secondary features.
 The result is the "features_final.txt" file in the "res/" folder.

-5. QueryExperiments -- This script will run all the experiments we did for different normalization
+5. QueryExperiments -- This script will run (most of) the experiments we did for different normalization
-6. ScalabilityExperiments --
+6. AnnExperiments 	-- This script will run (most of) the experiments we we did for scalability